21Sound/audioConv/README.md

 Functionality
 ------------

-Start the program and choose yoour favourite combination of input/output devices. virtualDSP automatically sets the number of channel strips to the maximum number of output channels.

-At the moment, each channel is mapped by modulo logic to the outputs. e.g. if you have two inputs and 8 outputs, the mapping would be 1 to 1, 2 to 2, 1 to 3, 2 to 4, 1 to 5, 2 to 6, 1 to 7, 2 to 8.

-Further functionalities that are planned to be implemented:
-- Delay
-- Channel mapping
-- Transfer function graph
-- Levelmeter
-- ...
+Self-explaining.
+Start and enjoy.

 Dependencies
 -----
-This project depends on Qt5, qcustomplot (Source files included) and portaudio.
-Please ensure to install the appropriate libraries on a system-known path, so CMake can find them while configuring.
+This project depends on Qt5, and ffmpeg binaries.
+Please ensure to install the binaries for your target systems nearby the executable / source code (copied automatically by CMake when configuring).

 If you have any questions, run into bugs, or have feature ideas, please feel free to contact me via email: hagenvontronje1@gmx.de